Renovating a house in Italy (UK guide): costs, permits and more

 Emma-Jane Stogdon

 Have you found a beautiful house in Italy that needs some love?
-Or maybe you’re dreaming of an Italian renovation project in the future?
-We’re here to tell you everything about Italian property restoration and house renovation and take you through the process.
+Or maybe you’re considering an Italian renovation project down the line?
+We’ll take you through the entire process and help you prepare.

-In this guide, we’ll cover the pros and cons of renovating a house in Italy, break down all the costs and help you create a renovation schedule.
-Also, we’ll tell you what you should consider before even beginning.
+In this guide, we’ll cover the pros and cons of renovating property in Italy, break down the renovation costs and help you create a renovation schedule.
+We’ll also tell you what you should consider before beginning the process.

-Finally, since renovation can be chaotic and costly, you may want to make this process less stressful.
+Finally, given how chaotic and costly renovation can be, you may want to make the experience less stressful.
 The Wise account will allow you to send large amounts of money between the UK and Italy for low fees*.

 Is it worth buying a house to renovate in Italy?

-However, before you get into it, you should first consider whether renovating is even worth it for you.
+Before you move forward, you should first consider whether taking the renovation route is the best option for you.
 Just like building from scratch, there are lots of things you need to plan out and pay for.

 To sum it up, here are some pros and cons to renovating a house in Italy: